 Downcity Address: 50 Weybosset St Providence, Rhode Island 02903

-Downcity was a Providence, Rhode Island restaurant featured on season 4 of Kitchen Nightmares.
-The Downcity Kitchen Nightmares episode aired on March 11, 2011, but the actual filming and Gordon Ramsay visit took place in December 2010.
-It was episode 6 of season 4.
+Though the Downcity Kitchen Nightmares episode aired on March 11, 2011, the actual filming and Gordon Ramsay visit took place in December 2010.

 Their encounter did not start well, as Ramsay reveals the food provided by his hotel’s room service was disgusting, which offended Abby.